marcellelee/marcellelee.github.io/index.md

 - The Cyberwire
 - The Shared Security Podcast
 - Unsupervised Learning with Daniel Miessler

+> If you're making mistakes it means you're out there doing something. ~ Neil Gaiman
 ___
 ### Competition Resources
 Ladies Capture the Digital World, March 2018